cozy/cozy-setup/README.md

 # How to install Cozy on your server?

-On your local machine install Fabric and fabtools:
+On your local machine install Fabric and fabtools.
+For that purpose, be sure to have python and the pip tools on your machine.
+For instance, if you're on a Debian based
+distribution:

     apt-get install python python-pip python-dev software-properties-common

+If you're on an Apple computer (MacBook and so on), you should already have python and easy install tools, so you can just do:

+    sudo easy_install pip

+Once you have the pip tools installed on your machine:

     sudo pip install fabric fabtools

 Download our Fabric file (a script that will run commands on your remote server):

     wget https://raw.github.com/mycozycloud/cozy-setup/master/fabfile.py

 Once your system is prepared, use the Fabric script from your local machine to launch the Cozy installation (run it in the same directory as the fabfile